Erika Gebo, PhD

 Professor, Sociology & Criminal JusticeSend a Message

 Professor Gebo believes in active scholarly engagement with the wider community and with students.
 She does so through a multidisciplinary lens and funded grant work on issues related to youth justice and assistance to communities responding to violence.
 Where possible, students are brought into research projects in order to engage more directly with the topic under study.
-Her current research is conducted in collaboration with communities engaged in preventing and intervening in violence.
-She also is interested in how institutions, such as schools and community agencies, can inhibit or promote delinquent and gang behavior as well as the victim-offender overlap.
+Her current research is conducted in collaboration with communities engaged in preventing violence.
+She also is interested in how institutions, such as schools and community agencies, can inhibit or promote healthy behaviors.
 Important in those lines of research are implications for practice and policy.

 - PhD, University of New Hampshire